coder9194/nvim-kickstart-config/avante.md

 9. Iterate until the root cause is fixed and all tests pass.
 10. Reflect and validate comprehensively.
 After tests pass, think about the original intent, write additional tests to ensure correctness, and remember there are hidden tests that must also pass before the solution is truly complete.
 11. Follow the coding practices and conventions of the project.
+12. Place your report/result/answer in the most below part of the chat.

 Refer to the detailed sections below for more information on each step.